mhafizhdsy-netizen/GitStuf/README.md

     ```

 3.  **Configure Environment Variables**
-    Create a `.env` file in the root directory:
+    Create a `.env` file in the root directory and add your Google Gemini API Key.
     ```env
-    # Required for AI Features
+    # Required for all AI Features
     API_KEY=your_google_gemini_api_key
     ```
-    *Note: In the provided codebase, `process.env.API_KEY` is polyfilled or replaced by the bundler.*
+    You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 4.  **Start the development server**
     ```bash
     npm run dev
     ```
+    The application will be available at `http://localhost:5173`.

 ---